influxdata/telegraf/docs/DATA_FORMATS_INPUT.md

 will be searched for in the root-level of the JSON blob.
 If the key(s) exist, they will be applied as tags to the Telegraf metrics.

+JSON data format can specify the timestamp by "timestamp_selector" and then parse it using "timestamp_formatter"; this could be useful when dealing with metrics not generated locally.

 For example, if you had this configuration:

 ```toml